This post may contain affiliate links. Please see our disclosure here.

 If you love mums like I do, these fall mums in Olive Buckets from On Sutton Place are just perfection!

 Pumpkin planters ideas is one of my favorite topics to search on google or pinterest at the start of Fall.
 There are so many creative ways to use a carved pumpkin as a planter!

 You can plant mums in just about any planter.
 You can see below, I carved a pumpkin and used it as a fall planter for a pot of mums.
 I left the mums in the plastic container and just popped it into the pumpkin.
 So easy!

 Of course we can’t forget our Fall Pumpkin Planter.
 This one was a blast to make, too!

 Here are a few of my favorite planters that are affordable and great quality.

 Our Fall planters below are filled with faux and real flowers.
 I purchased the planters already filled with faux plants and added a mix of real leaves and pumpkins.
 The wheelbarrow planter is also a unique planter that works for all seasons!
-Be sure to check out our Fall Home Tour 2018 to see more of the outside as well as indoors.
+Be sure to check out our Fall Home Tour at our last house to see more of the outside as well as indoors.

 What are some of you favorite fall planter ideas?
 I always love finding new ways to display mums and pumpkins.
 It’s one of my favorite times of year!

 About The Author